 Our Mirrored Acrylic material is a clear acrylic covered with a mirrored film on the side.
 Mirrored Acrylic combines the beauty of mirror glass with the benefits of the acrylic material.
 What makes it stand out is its light weight and low production costs.
 On top of that Mirrored Acrylic is shatter resistant, as well as has high strength and impact resistance.
-Those properties of our Mirrored Acrylic make it much more safe than a glass mirror.
+Those properties of our Mirrored Acrylic make it much safer than a glass mirror.
 However, keep in mind that Mirror Acrylic has less resistance to surface scratching than glass.
 Mirrored Acrylic has also great potential as it’s flexible, although sometimes in a case of large surface slight deformation may occur.

 Surface engrave on mirrored acrylic is something really specific.
-The mirrored film is removed after cutting and the surface will be semi transparent.
+The mirrored film is removed after cutting and the surface will be semi-transparent.

 At Sculpteo we use acrylic sheets that were processed using the continuous cast method.
 Let’s take a look at some of the benefits of Continuous Cast Acrylic (CCA):

 However, CCA can present some issues with thickness control, as it can have thickness variations that go up to 20%.